pavel-macovschi/yandex-disk/README.md

   "token_type" => "bearer"
 ]

-// If it is successful you'll get both tokens.
+// If reply has been successful you've got both tokens.
 $accessToken = $reply['access_token'];

-// Save a refresh token somewhere securely to use it in farther requests.
+// Save a refresh token somewhere in a secret place.
 $refreshToken = $reply['refresh_token'];

-// Refresh token should be set to make sure an access token update.
+// Refresh token should be set to make sure an automatic access token update.
 $client->setRefreshToken($refreshToken);

 ```

-## Here are several examples of API usage.
+# Here are several examples of API usage.

 ### Get a disk meta information.